Advances in Bayesian random partition models: A comprehensive review: Induced random partitions models

 \section{Induced random partitions models}

+Consider continuous random variables $Y_1, \ldots, Y_n$.
 A possible way to define a random partition probability distribution is by constructing a hierarchical model on the observations and inducing a model on the random partition.
-The model can be expressed as follows:
+For example, a hierarchical model of this type can be expressed as follows: